-The credit ratings of CSi referred to in the CSi Registration Document have been issued by S&P Global Ratings Europe Limited ("S&P"), Fitch Ratings Limited ("Fitch") and Moody's Deutschland GmbH ("Moody's").
+The credit ratings of CSi referred to in CSi Registration Document have been issued by S&P Global Ratings Europe Limited ("S&P"), Fitch Ratings Limited ("Fitch") and Moody's Investors Service Ltd. ("Moody's").

-CSi has been assigned senior unsecured long-term debt ratings of "A+" from S&P, "A" from Fitch and "Aa3" from Moody's.
+CSi has an issuer credit rating of "A+" from S&P, a long-term issuer default rating of "A" from Fitch and an issuer credit rating of "A1" from Moody's.

-Explanation of ratings as of the date of this document:
+Explanation of ratings as of the date of CSi Registration Document:

-"A+" by S&P: An obligor rated "A" has strong capacity to meet its financial commitments but is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligors in higher-rated categories.
-The modifier "+" is appended to the rating to denote the relative standing within the rating category.
+"A+" by S&P: An obligor rated "A" has strong capacity to meet its financial commitments but is somewhat more susceptible to the adverse effects of changes in circumstances and economic conditions than obligors in higher-rated categories; the modifier "+" is appended to the rating to denote the relative standing within the rating category.